-The aim was to smuggle him to the US - violating the sovereignty of Ecuador and the UK - in an operation that would have had all the hallmarks of "extraordinary rendition".
-That was the illegal procedure the US used after 9/11 to abduct suspects in the "war on
+The aim was to smuggle him to the US - violating the sovereignty of Ecuador and the UK - in an operation of "extraordinary rendition".
+That was the illegal procedure the US used after 9/11 to abduct suspects in the "war on terror," usually so they could be sent to "black sites" where they were tortured and held without judicial oversight.